 The referrer too will see the new registrant.

 Referrals from Profile Pages

 A referrer can also receive credit for a registrant who does not use his referral URL, but instead visits his profile page.
 This of course necessitates that user profile pages be viewable by anonymous visitors.
-In our example, after enabling that permission, we can test a third visitor landing on the profile page at users/test-referrer-1.
+In our example, after enabling that permission, I can test a third visitor landing on the profile page at users/test-referrer-1.

 If the visitor clicks on the link "Register to this site using my referral link" or the standard link "Create new account", the referrer will be immediately credited with that new registrant.